urbit/docs/tutorials/sail-and-udon.md

 [mounted to Unix](@/using/install.md).

-To host that output, your ship also has a web-server that can be found at `localhost` (default port 80) if it’s your first ship that’s running on the machine, `http://localhost:8081/` if it’s the second ship on that same machine, and so on.
+To host that output, your ship also has a web-server that can be found at `http://localhost/` (default port 80) if it’s your first ship that’s running on the machine, `http://localhost:8081/` if it’s the second ship on that same machine, and so on.
 In the startup messages, a ship will tell you which HTTP port it’s using.